 William "Bill" Mellor

-Current & Former board chairperson for the Anna Porter Public Library.
+Current Treasurer and Former board chairperson for the Anna Porter Public Library.

 Bill was born in Cambridge Mass. while his father was finishing up his MBA at Harvard University.
 Bill subsequently lived in Detroit, Michigan where his brother John “Jack” was born and Arlington Heights, Illinois where his sister Jane was born.
 In the 3rd grade the family moved to Kentucky where Bill grew up attending Dixie Heights High School and developed a love of libraries.
 Subsequently Bill attended the University of Kentucky, Northern Kentucky University and Loyola University of Chicago majoring in business.